libraries-archives-DH/libraries-archives-dh.github.io/index.md

-## Call for Papers Libraries, Archives and the Digital Humanities
+# Call for Papers Libraries, Archives and the Digital Humanities

-*Libraries, Archives, and the Digital Humanities*
+*Libraries, Archives, and the Digital Humanities

 Isabel Galina Russell and Glen Layne-Worthey, editors

 We’re seeking proposals from the digital humanities, library, and archives communities for chapter contributions to a volume on Libraries, Archives, and the Digital Humanities.
 This book is already under contract for publication with Routledge in its Companions to the Digital Humanities series.

-Abstract
+##Abstract
 Libraries, Archives, and the Digital Humanities will cover a wide range of issues encountered in the world’s libraries, archives, and special collections as they continue to expand their support of, and direct engagement in, DH research and teaching.

 We’re interested in DH-related questions both as they reflect the library and archival professions’ traditional values and practices, and as those values inform and enhance evolving DH work generally.
 We hope to reach beyond topics such as digitization and digital repositories (which have been extensively covered in the library literature) into newer areas of inquiry.

 In addition to topics related to the practice of librarianship, and to libraries and archives as DH-friendly institutions, we will address issues of importance to library and archives workers themselves: training and reskilling in digital humanities methods; labor issues; organization and infrastructure; and focused professional practices that reflect the increasingly important role of librarians and archivists as active research partners in large collaborative projects.

-Topics and organization
+##Topics and organization
 We are interested in receiving chapters from a wide range of countries and cultural contexts in order to reflect the diversity of the profession around the world.
 Topics to be covered include:
-Libraries, archives, and DH as an ecosystem
+-Libraries, archives, and DH as an ecosystem
-Library and archival collections as data Infrastructures
+-Library and archival collections as data -Infrastructures
-Libraries and archives as DH publishers; Open Access Copyright, fair use, and ethics
+-Libraries and archives as DH publishers; Open Access -Copyright, fair use, and ethics
 See [below] for more detailed and granular topic descriptions.

-Submissions
+##Submissions
 Please send your chapter proposal (250-500 words) and a cover letter (250-500 words) describing your interest in contributing a chapter by 11 March 2022, to the editors, Isabel Galina Russell <igalina@unam.mx> and Glen Layne-Worthey <gworthey@illinois.edu>.

 Acceptance decisions will be made by the end of March.
 First drafts of accepted chapters (maximum 8,000 words) will be due 10 June 2022, and final chapters due in September 2022.

-Timeline
+##Timeline
 General timeline for submissions and production:
 Initial chapter proposals due: 11 March 2022 Notification of accepted proposals: 1 April 2022